zzzprojects/EntityFramework-Extensions/docs/pages/api/options/ingore-on-merge-update-expression.md

 {% endhighlight %}

 ## Purpose
-The `IgnoreOnMergeUpdateExpression` option let you to ignore some column that should be only `insert.
+The `IgnoreOnMergeUpdateExpression` option lets you ignore some columns that should be only `insert.

-By example, when may when to `insert` the CreatedDate and CreatedDate but not `update` value.
+By example, when you need to `insert` the CreatedDate and CreatedDate but not `update` the value.

 ## Limitations
 Database Provider Supported:
 - SQL Server
 - SQL Azure

-_Ask to our support team if you need this option for another provider_
+_Ask our support team if you need this option for another provider_